elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/field_hook.md

 **Returns:** `void`

 Handler to set the value of the field.
-You can either pass the value directly either provide a callback that will receive the previous field value and you will have to return the next value.
+You can either pass the value directly or provide a callback that will receive the previous field value and you will have to return the next value.

 ### onChange()